1jour1vin

 About the estate:

-This vast, contiguous 32-hectare vineyard, located on the Saint-Hippolyte plateau—the highest point in the appellation—has undergone numerous improvements and is beginning to express the terroir with great eloquence, bolstered by its Grand Cru Classé status, which it earned in 2012.
+This vast, contiguous 32-hectare vineyard, located on the Saint-Hippolyte plateau—the highest point in the appellation—has undergone numerous improvements and is beginning to eloquently express the terroir, bolstered by its Grand Cru Classé status, which it earned in 2012.
 Under the leadership of Pauline Bich Chandon-Moët and her husband, the estate has returned to the forefront and has equipped itself not only with a new, more modern production facility but also with a unique wine tourism complex, where visitors are welcomed “just like at home.”
 One of the most pleasant spots in the appellation.
 Spectacular progress, made possible by a highly talented technical team.

 Hachette Wine Guide